traefik/traefik/docs/configuration/acme.md

 ## Wildcard certificates

 [ACME V2](https://community.letsencrypt.org/t/acme-v2-and-wildcard-certificate-support-is-live/55579) allows wildcard certificate support.
-However this feature needs a specific configuration.
+However, this feature needs a specific configuration.

 ### DNS-02 Challenge

-As described in [Let's Encrypt post](https://community.letsencrypt.org/t/staging-endpoint-for-acme-v2/49605), wildcard certificates can only be generated thanks to  a `DNS-02`Challenge.
+As described in [Let's Encrypt post](https://community.letsencrypt.org/t/staging-endpoint-for-acme-v2/49605), wildcard certificates can only be generated through a `DNS-02`Challenge.
 This challenge is linked to the Træfik option `acme.dnsChallenge`.

 ```toml